nutanix-cloud-native/ndb-operator/README.md

 kubectl get secrets
 ```

 2. To create an instances of CR (provision databases), update the NDB Server IP in [ndb_v1alpha1_database.yaml](config/samples/ndb_v1alpha1_database.yaml) in spec section.
-Notice that the names of the secrets provided in the ndb_v1alpha1_database.yaml exactly match with the names of secrets defined in the secrets.yaml
+Ensure that the names of the secrets provided in the ndb_v1alpha1_database.yaml exactly match with the names of secrets defined in the secrets.yaml

 3. Finally, run below command to provision the database using NDB Operator:
 ```sh